ottograjeda/t-536-SimpleBackend/README.md

 The business use case is to manage spreadsheet data independently, and when ready for
 public use, transfer to the database.
 Once transferred, the data is available to all web
 & mobile clients; there is no need to redeploy.
+With modifications, any product or service list would be example webapps ; i.e. [BuzzFeed News](https://www.buzzfeednews.com/), etc.

 This repo is for Web built using ```create-react-app``` (see [docs](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app)).
 It can be used as
 starter-kit or combined with a monorepo, like [SimpleLanding](https://github.com/og-pr/public_ticket.530) or [SimpleApp](https://github.com/ottograjeda/public_ticket.528)